 Most nutrition pros agree that natural flavors aren’t necessarily bad for you but aren’t considered healthy either.
 “While natural flavors are different from artificial flavors, it’s important to note that they both contain chemicals,” says Lisa Richards, C.N.C., nutritionist, and author of The Candida Diet.
 “In natural flavors, chemicals are still required for the extraction and stabilizing processes needed to enable the extracted compound to do its job.”

 Another important bit of information to consider is that food labels are not required to list every ingredient that makes up that natural flavor.
-As such, Keri Gans, R.D.N., registered dietitian and author of The Small Change Diet, points out that there can sometimes be more than 50 ingredients.
-“A consumer with food allergies could unknowingly be consuming a food of concern.”
+As such, Keri Gans, R.D.N., registered dietitian and author of

 The Food and Drug Administration (FDA) considers natural additives safe for human consumption in small amounts.
 Still, the trouble lies in the fact that natural flavors are in many of our foods and beverages.
 Just because the FDA deems a certain amount safe in a seltzer, for example, does not mean that the amount you’re getting by having natural flavors in a bevy of your products is safe.
 “You generally want to avoid having too much of them since this indicates your diet lacks fresh foods like actual fruits and veggies,” says Dr. Axe.
 “In other words, if you’re eating lots of natural flavors, then you’re likely also consuming other additives like sodium, preservatives, etc.”